Mayurifag/yawn/README.md

 * Think of better config handling.
 Current solution is complex.
 Though I also need source of config, koanf seems missing this functionality.
 Plus better init file handling.
 I need to write custom provider for those.
 Maybe koanf rewrite with custom provider.
 * git pull before commit
 * git push force with lease confirmation if already there is commit in origin. [y/N].
 Also show 3 latest commits from origin in such case with authors.
-* If commited manually something and accidently type `q` after — that means user wants to push, lets do it for him!
+* If commited manually something and accidently type `q` after — that means user wants to push, lets do it for him - on agreement (enter)
 * Rewrite README.md
 * Make installation easier for all OSes (i.e. homebrew installation) and README.md better
 * Release 1.0.0 when it will be mature enough